SwedbankPay/developer.swedbankpay.com/checkout-v3/apple-pay-presentation.md

 download) in English, and e-mail it to **agreement@swedbankpay.com** together with **Name**, **Organizational** and **Customer number**.
 Your acceptance is needed before we can activate Apple Pay for you.

+## Accepting Donations

+Apple Pay provides nonprofit organizations a simple and secure way to accept donations.
+To register your nonprofit organization for Apple Pay, please visit [Benevity][benevity-donation-setup]{:target="_blank"}.

+You’ll be asked to provide basic information about your organization.
+Note that the **Apple Developer Team ID** is an **optional** field, so this is not needed.

+When you get your approval from Benevity, you need to share it with Swedbank Pay before we can activate Apple Pay for you.
+You can e-mail it to **agreement@swedbankpay.com** together with **Name**, **Organizational** and **Customer number**.

 {% include iterator.html prev_href="/checkout-v3/"
                          prev_title="Back to Introduction" %}